omeka/Documentation/source/Tutorials/bestPracticesPlugins.rst

 For private or protected methods, prefix the method name with underscore (_).

-See also `Zend's Coding Standards <http://framework.zend.com/manual/1.12/en/coding-standard.naming-conventions.html>`._
+See also the `Zend Framework Coding Standards <http://framework.zend.com/manual/1.12/en/coding-standard.naming-conventions.html>`_.

 ************************************
 Maintain expected behaviors in Omeka